kElnaDev/mschomepage-v3/README.md

 This version of the homepage, like the second, is a student project.

 ### Technical
-- The coding of the page was done solely by Kaelan Carlos of G24 (a.k.a.
+- The majority of the website was coded by Kaelan Carlos of G24 (a.k.a.
+Jam).
-  Jam) unless otherwise specified.
+- Code taken from other sources are marked as such.
+- Other contributions can be found on GitHub.
 - The website is proudly hosted by OggyP.

 ### Assets